smartgic/docker-mycroft/README.md

 `dev` is a nightly build based on the latest commits applied to the `dev` branch and `master` is the latest stable version.

+## Requirements

+Docker is of course required and `docker-compose` is a nice to have to simplify the whole process.

+**PulseAudio is a requirement and has to be up and running on the host to expose a socket and allow the containers to use microphone and speakers.**

 ## How to use these images

-Docker is of course required and `docker-compose` is a nice to have to simplify the whole process.

 `docker-compose.yml` file provides an easy way to provision the Docker volumes and containers with the required configuration for each of them.
 The `run.sh` script is a wrapper for `docker-compose` with variables encapsulation.

-**PulseAudio is a requirement and has to be up and running on the host to expose a socket and allow the containers to use microphone and speakers.**

 ```bash
 $ git clone https://github.com/smartgic/docker-mycroft.git